-Name Contact Details Date contacted Details of conversation GP (RIP) Personal Information reducted by USI Personal Information reducted by the USI Informed 26/10/2020 I spoke to Mr daughter and offered my sincere condolences on the death of her father.
+Name Contact Details Date contacted Details of conversation GP Patient 1 (RIP) Personal Information redacted by USI Patient 1's Daughter Personal Information redacted by the USI Informed 26/10/2020 I spoke to Mr daughter and offered my sincere condolences on the death of her father.
 I advised that Mr Haynes had spoken to her and her father at the clinic appointment in July and advised the Trust would be reviewing your care.
 I advised that this review will include of a small group of people.
 There has been some media coverage and did not want to distress her or her mother about the review.
 I advised on the chair appointed and he will want to meet with all the families to participate in the review.
-Pageons is but has zoom and will be happy to meet with the chair via zoom.
-I will follow up with a letter.
 Patient 9 Personal Information redacted by USI Personal Information redacted by USI Personal Information redacted by USI NOK Personal Information redacted by USI Informed 26/10/2020 Introductions advised Mr O'Donaghue spoke to you in the clinic on 6 July 2020 and advised we would be reviewing your care.
 Mr was not aware of this discussion taking place.
 I apologised as I thought he was contacted.
 Advised about the SAI review and that it also include a small number of people and the chair will be in contact with you by letter to invite you to participate in it.
 Thanked me for the call.

-- 22. Do you consider that, overall, mistakes were made by you or others in handling the concerns identified?
+22. Do you consider that, overall, mistakes were made by you or others in handling the concerns identified?
 If yes, please explain what could have been done differently within the existing governance arrangements during your tenure?
 Do you consider that those arrangements were properly utilised to maximum effect?
 If yes, please explain how and by whom.
-If not, what could have been done differently/better within the arrangements which existed during your tenure? - 22.1 The SAI Reviews for the 9 urology patients and the Overarching Review identified significant failures in Trust systems and processes which to contributed to patients coming to harm whilst under the care of the Urology Service.
+If not, what could have been done differently/better within the arrangements which existed during your tenure?

+22.1 The SAI Reviews for the 9 urology patients and the Overarching Review identified significant failures in Trust systems and processes which to contributed to patients coming to harm whilst under the care of the Urology Service.
 Clearly, our systems should be designed and operated to prevent harm and keep patients safe.
 It is true that other MDTs worked more efficiently than the Urology one but it is also the case, I believe, that they had considerably more resources.
-For example, Breast MDT had the benefit of oncologists being present at the MDT. - 22.2 Regarding one professional's lack of adherence to cancer pathways and recommendations from the MDT, clearly the system should have been able to pick up such non-compliance.
+For example, Breast MDT had the benefit of oncologists being present at the MDT.

+22.2 Regarding one professional's lack of adherence to cancer pathways and recommendations from the MDT, clearly the system should have been able to pick up such non-compliance.
 A better system would have had a mechanism for following up the actioning of test results and referrals to other services recommended by the MDT.
-Lack of resources and the lack of robust processes contributed to that in my opinion. - 22.3 Regardless of one person's reluctance to practice appropriately, the system should have had measures in place to prevent that happening or to stop it if it occurred. - 22.4 I believe that the resources required to 'failsafe the system' could, largely or perhaps entirely, comprise Band 3 clerical staff.
+Lack of resources and the lack of robust processes contributed to that in my opinion.

+22.3 Regardless of one person's reluctance to practice appropriately, the system should have had measures in place to prevent that happening or to stop it if it occurred.

+22.4 I believe that the resources required to 'failsafe the system' could, largely or perhaps entirely, comprise Band 3 clerical staff.
 It doesn't require professionals to do it, just a clear process (standard operating procedure) to spell out what steps need to be taken and what actions need to occur if a missed step or breach is recognised.